 Your twenties are not known as a period of intense self-confidence.
 People this age often have issues believing in their own abilities, and doing this means you can sell yourself short at precisely the wrong time.

-Practise identifying your strengths.
+Practice identifying your strengths.
 Know the answer to, “What are some of your key strengths?” and “What can you bring to our company?”
-It might feel icky to think and talk about this stuff, but you don’t want the first time you do to be in front of a potential employer.
+It might feel icky to think and talk about this stuff, but you don’t want the first time you do it to be in front of a potential employer.

 It’s not boasting if it’s true, considered, and given context.

 Ditto for your hang-ups.
 Knowing who you are, and how you respond to situations, for better or worse, shows emotional intelligence, and makes you a mature addition to a business or company.